Welcome to Perchance Music & Digital MediaSM

 Sound & Music

 I am primarily interested in collaborating musically with writers, artists, and filmmakers.
-Music is what happens when you give sound a chance, or as Philip Glass says: "Drawing is about seeing.
+Music is what happens when we give sound a chance, or as Philip Glass says: "Drawing is about seeing.
 Dancing is about moving...poetry about speaking...and music about listening."

 The secret sauce of most effective films is not what's on the screen, which "viewers" rightly expect to be compelling, but that which is not seen: the sound.
 But words and images also have soundscapes.
 A painting or a poem or book can each invite new participants through the use of sound and music.